 How about if a positive doping is found?
 Which are the sanctions?

-The antidoping controls were well received?
+Was the antidoping control well received?